 Union University recognizes the experience of residential living as a valuable part of every students' education.
 Residential life at Union provides students with opportunities to integrate faith with daily living, to develop relationships with the Christ-centered Residence Life staff, and to build lifelong friendships with peers.

 Based on our strong belief that a student's college experience is greatly benefitted by living on campus, Union has chosen to be a residential university, requiring that all unmarried, full-time, undergraduate students live on-campus.
-All undergraduate students under 21 years of age live on campus during their college years (unless they live at home with their parents or have a medical condition requiring off campus residency).
+All undergraduate students with fewer than 86 credits earned or under 22 years of age live on campus during their college years (unless they live at home with their parents).
+Medical accomodations may be granted in consultation with the Office of Disability Services and require medical documentation.

 Students are exempt from the requirement to live on campus if they meet at least one of the following qualifications: